• Home

 Wally Conran bred Labradoodles to other Labradoodles and called the offspring 'Double Doodles.'
 He then mated Double Doodles to other Double Doodles, and the progeny of these matings he called 'Tri Doodles.'

-Of the 31 Labradoodles bred at Royal Guide Dogs, a staggering 29 made it through as Guide Dogs....an accolade of unparalleled proportion for this new 'breed' of Guide Dog.
 When the Guide Dogs had Open Days, people fell in love with the Labradoodles they saw there, and The Guide Dog Center was besieged with inquiries as to where they could get one.
 It wasn't long before there was a huge demand not being met.
 There was an obvious need for breeders to establish themselves and develop this fascinating dog with its joyful, intuitive personality and non-shedding, allergy-friendly coat.

 When Wally Conran retired, a country vet in Condoblin, New South Wales, Australia, was in constant touch with him and started her own breeding program mating Miniature Poodles with Labrador Retrievers.
 She was very successful and, as of 2004, is still breeding her miniature first-generation Labradoodles.
 Two Breedings and Research Centers for the Labradoodle were established, both located in the state of Victoria, and they continued on from where the Guide Dogs left off with the intention of breeding through successive generations of Labradoodle bred to Labradoodle.
 Both of these Centers acquired their breeding stock from a gentleman named Don Evans in Northern Victoria when he scaled down his activities pending retirement.